FAQ

 I've been a certified personal trainer since January of 2016.

-I've been training in some capacity since 2014, mostly friends or other students in a group class.
+I've been training in some capacity since 2013, mostly friends or other students in group classes.

 What are your fitness goals?